 Rank Math SEO

 Rank Math SEO is an all-around excellent SEO plugin.
 I highly recommend it for your SEO needs, and if you’re already using it for SEO, I also highly recommend utilizing its FAQ functionality in WordPress if possible.
-The free version includes a WordPress FAQ block with SEO-critical FAQ schema markup built in behind the scenes.
-For paying users, there’s also a way to add custom FAQ schema to your pages via their Schema Builder, which is useful for page builders besides the WordPress Site Editor.
-Learn more about that process on their website here.
+The free version includes a WordPress FAQ block that is easy to use.

 Yoast SEO

-Yoast SEO, very much like Rank Math SEO, includes a WordPress block for adding FAQ functionality that includes that important FAQ schema markup behind the scenes.
+Yoast SEO, very much like Rank Math SEO, includes a WordPress block for adding FAQ functionality.
 If you’re already using this plugin for SEO, I also highly recommend utilizing its FAQ functionality if possible.

 Final Thoughts